 Student artifacts will be continually collected throughout the academic year by the faculty member teaching the targeted courses.
 Each faculty member will evaluate if the students learned what was expected, based on each assignment.
 Percentages of how well the student answered/completed the activity will be calculated, and students will be considered proficient if 70% of the students demonstrated a passing grade on the assessed activity.
 This proficiency simply allows the faculty to assess student learning based on the completed activity, and is not tied to the final grade in the course, which may contain other determinates such as attendance and participation in class.

 How Assessment Data will be utilized

 Specific Course Objectives and Assessment Measures for Required Courses

-The alignments with the overall Chemistry program objectives is a focus for the 2015-2016 school year.
+The alignments with the overall BMB program objectives will be a focus of work during the 2015-2016 school year.